-See painted turtles, an ornate box turtle, red-eared sliders, a baby snapping turtle, salamanders, a frog and toad, a hedgehog, snakes, a tarantula, fish and more!
+See an ornate box turtle, red-eared sliders, a bearded dragon, hissing cockroaches, an anole, salamanders, toads, a hedgehog, snakes, a tarantula, and more!

 Kids Play area

 Follow a trail of moon boots and stars, jump on the moon, view lighted constellations, play with nocturnal animals and create constellations on a magnet board!